-When you make enzyme rich cream cheese yourself from raw milk (click here for how-to plus video), the texture and consistency tends to be quite a bit softer than commercial block varieties.
+When you make enzyme rich homemade cream cheese (recipe plus video) yourself from raw milk, the texture and consistency tends to be softer than commercial varieties.
 You have no doubt noticed this yourself.
 This results in a cheesecake that doesn’t hold together very well.
 To resolve the problem, I increased the amount of gelatin.

 I was also surprised to find that no-bake cheesecake made with raw honey is quite a bit sweeter than the same cheesecake made with sugar.
 In the end, this proved beneficial as I reduced the amount of sweetener used by 1/3 and still achieved very sweet tasting results.

 I hope you enjoy this no bake cheesecake recipe if you decide to try it for yourself.
 It makes a great dessert to take to a potluck that everyone will enjoy – junk food fan or not.